airbytehq/airbyte/docs/integrations/sources/s3-migrations.md

 * [CSV] `decimal_point` option is deprecated: It is not possible anymore to use another character than `.` to separate the integer part from non-integer part.
 Given that the float is format with another character than this, it will be considered as a string.
 * [Parquet] `columns` option is deprecated: You can use Airbyte column selection in order to have the same behavior.
 We don't expect it, but this could have impact on the performance as payload could be bigger.

-Given that you are not affected by the above, the migration should be fairly straightforward as the code has integrated migration.
+Given that you are not affected by the above, your migration should proceed automatically once you run a sync with the new connector.
 To leverage this:
 * Upgrade source-s3 to use v4.0.0
 * Run at least one sync for all your source-s3 connectors
   * Migration will be performed and an AirbyteControlMessage will be emitted to the platform so that the migrated config is persisted